immutant/lein-immutant/README.md

 * `lein immutant init` - creates a sample immuntant.clj configuration file at the root of the current project.

-* `lein immutant archive [--include-dependencies] [path/to/project]` -
+* `lein immutant archive [--include-dependencies] [--name name] [path/to/project]` -
   creates an Immutant archive (suffixed with `.ima`) in the current directory.
+  By default, the archive file will be named after the project name in project.clj.
+  This can be overridden via the `--name` (or `-n`) option.
   This archive can be deployed in lieu of a descriptor pointing to the app directory.
 If the `--include-dependencies` (or `-i`) option is provided, all of the app's deps will be included in the archive as well.
 This task can be run outside of a project dir of the path to the project is provided.

-* `lein immutant deploy [--archive [--include-dependencies]] [--profiles :p1,p2] [path/to/project]` -
-  deploys the current app to the current Immutant.
+* `lein immutant deploy [--archive [--include-dependencies]] [--name name] [--context-path path] [--virtual-host host] [--lein-profiles :p1,:p2] [path/to/project]` - deploys the current app to the current Immutant.
 If passed the `--archive` option, it will deploy an archive of the app instead of a descriptor pointing to the app on disk.
 This will currently recreate the archive on every deploy.
+  By default, the deployment will be named after the project name in project.clj.
+  This can be overridden via the `--name` (or `-n`) option.
-  You can pass a comma separated list of lein profiles via the `--profiles :p1,p2` option to have them set as the `:lein-profiles` key in the descriptor and applied when the app is deployed.
+  You can pass a comma separated list of lein profiles via the `--lein-profiles :p1,:p2` option to have them set as the `:lein-profiles` key in the descriptor and applied when the app is deployed.
+You can also override the default context-path (based off of the deployment name) and virtual-host with the `--context-path` and `--virtual-host` options, respectively.
 This task can be run outside of a project dir of the path to the project is provided.

-* `lein immutant undeploy` - undeploys the current app from the current Immutant.
+* `lein immutant undeploy [--name name] [path/to/project]` - undeploys the current app from the current Immutant.
+If the `--name` option was used to deploy the app, you'll need to pass the same name to undeploy as well.
 This task can be run outside of a project dir of the path to the project is provided.

 * `lein immutant run` - launches the current Immutant.